 1. Carriers must give customers a copy of the customer information required in WAC 480-15-620 at the same time as they provide an estimate.

-2. Carriers must include the following elements in all binding and nonbinding estimates, even if those estimates are completed by the customer in electronic or hard-copy format:
+2. Carriers must prepare a written Estimated Costs for Services for every move to be transported based on a physical survey of the goods to be shipped.
+Carriers must include the following elements in the printed estimate that are relevant to the specific move identified and requested by the customer, including all charges, in all binding and nonbinding estimates, even if those estimates are completed by the carrier or by the customer in electronically generated or hard-copy paper formats:

 a.
 Carrier’s name, address, phone number, fax number (if any), and e-mail address (if any).